W4G1/multithreading/README.md

 console.log(user.balance); // 15
 ```
 In this example, the `add` function is used within the multithreaded `addBalance` function.
-The `yield` statement is used to declare external dependencies, ensuring that the required functions and data are available to the threaded function.
+The `yield` statement is used to declare external dependencies.
+You can think of it as a way to import external data, functions or even packages.

 As with previous examples, the shared state is managed using `$claim` and `$unclaim` to guarantee proper synchronization and prevent data conflicts.